 Final Thoughts on Winter Driving Tips

 In the next few months, while the weather is still rough, plenty of people will be driving long distances, sometimes cross-country, to visit family or for other reasons.
+Considering that tourism through Alaska brings in almost $3.2 billion, it’s safe to say that traveling safe is important no matter where you are.
 Before you leave, use these winter travel tips to keep you and all your family members safe, even in the worst of winter driving weather.